Boy Wonder (film): Plot

-Sean defends a young woman who is being abused by her pimp.
-He fights with the pimp before shooting and killing him.
-Later on, Teresa befriends him and learns about his life, including his interest in a toxin named Tricelaron.
+Sean witnesses a young prostitute being abused by her pimp where it is clear that she is being forced to participate.
+He fights with the pimp, who is armed with a metal baseball bat; Sean shoots and kills him before rescuing the prostitute.
+Teresa once again finds disturbing evidence of a pattern, but the prostitute refuses to testify, believing that the event rescued her.
+Later, Teresa befriends Sean at the precinct and learns about his life, including his interest in a toxin named Tricelaron.
 He insists it was part of his research for a chemistry paper.
 She also finds that he speaks fluent Chinese after he angrily berates rude staff in a Chinese restaurant.